Stochastic and partial differential equations on non-smooth time-dependent domains: Introduction

-The aim of this article is to generalize the SDE and PDE results mentioned above to the setting of time-dependent domains and, in the PDE setting, to parabolic PDEs.
-The topic of reflected SDEs on time-dependent domains was first studied by Costantini, Gobet and El Karoui \cite {CostantiniGobetKaroui2006} on smooth domains with reflection in the normal direction.
-Existence of weak solutions for non-smooth time-dependent domains with oblique reflection was established by Nystr\"{o}m and \"{O}nskog \cite {NystromOnskog2010a} under fairly general conditions.
-In this article we use the approach of \cite{DupuisIshii1993} and derive regularity conditions, under which we can obtain existence and uniqueness of solutions to SDEs with oblique reflection on time-dependent domains.
-To connect to the PDE case, we recall that the approach of \cite{DupuisIshii1993} relies on the construction of test functions used earlier in \cite{DupuisIshii1990} to prove the comparison principle, existence and uniqueness, in the PDE case.
-Here we generalize these test functions to our setting, and obtain more general results for both SDEs and PDEs.
+There is, by now, a number of articles on reflected SDEs in time-dependent domains.
+Early results on this topic include the exhaustive study of the heat equation and reflected Brownian motion in smooth time-dependent domains by Burdzy, Chen, and Sylvester \cite{BurdzyChenSylvester2004AP} and the study of reflected SDEs in smooth time-dependent domains with reflection in the normal direction by Costantini, Gobet, and El Karoui \cite {CostantiniGobetKaroui2006}.
+We also mention that Burdzy, Kang, and Ramanan \cite{BurdzyKangRamanan2009} investigated the Skorohod problem in a one-dimensional, time-dependent domain and, in particular, found conditions for when there exists a solution to the Skorohod problem in the event that the two boundaries meet.
+Existence of weak solutions to SDEs with oblique reflection in non-smooth time-dependent domains was established by Nystr\"{o} m and \"{O}nskog \cite{NystromOnskog2010a} under fairly general conditions using the approach of \cite{Costantini1992}.
+In the article at hand, we use the approach of \cite{DupuisIshii1993} and derive regularity conditions, under which we can obtain existence and also uniqueness of strong solutions to SDEs with oblique reflection in time-dependent domains.